 In re Marriage of Cowger, No. 22-1254, 2023 WL 6620127 (Iowa Ct.
 App.
 Oct.
 11, 2023).
-This was an appeal of a ruling modifying the divorce decree between Leslie Cowger (now Nelson) and Bradley Cowger.
+This was an appeal of a ruling modifying the divorce decree between Leslie and Bradley.
 The parties had four children together and originally had joint legal custody and joint physical care of the children.
 After the divorce, Leslie and Bradley each filed contempt applications and modification petitions accusing the other of being unable to co-parent effectively.
 Leslie filed a modification petition in 2020 requesting sole legal custody and physical care of the children, citing inability to co-parent with Bradley.

-At trial, Brad unequivocally testified that if his time with the children was reduced by any amount, he would no longer have any involvement with the children.
-In other words, he would be "checking out."
+At trial, Brad unequivocally testified that, if his time with the children was reduced by any amount, then he would no longer have any involvement with the children.
 After hearing the evidence at trial, the GAL changed her proposal to encompass Brad only receiving parenting time with the children four out of every fourteen nights during the school year.
 The district court awarded Leslie sole legal custody and physical care but did not modify the parenting time schedule, leaving equal parenting time for both parents.
 Leslie appealed.